Indiana attorney general sues hospital system over privacy of Ohio girl who traveled for abortion

 “We continue to be disappointed the Indiana Attorney General’s office persists in putting the state’s limited resources toward this matter,” IU Health said in a statement.
 “We will respond directly to the AG’s office on the filing.”

-In July, Gerson Fuentes, 28, was sentenced to life in prison for the child’s rape.
+In July, a 28-year-old man was sentenced to life in prison for the child’s rape.